Board Evolution as a Catalyst for Transformational Change in Higher Ed – Changing Higher Ed Podcast 105 with Guest Gerry Czarnecki

 Board evolution is happening in numerous ways (or at least it should be), and boards must now be the catalyst for transformational change in Higher Education.
 Some of these changes have been hastened by the pandemic, and some are a matter of social and technological transformation.
 There are multiple drivers of these changes, including:

 - Declining enrollment due to demographic changes

-- Societal perception about value (or lack thereof) of a college degree.
+- Societal perception about the value (or lack thereof) of a college degree.

-- The technology revolution, which is now the core business for many people.
+- The technology revolution is now the core business for many people.

 The technology industry is increasingly dominating the world and national economy – and, as a result, many individuals work in this sector.
 Technology employees fall into two categories – those who do the grunt work (stacking shelves, completing clerical activities, etc.) and those who must have technical skills such as coding.

 This group requiring coding and technical education is creating a skills revolution, which is a completely different direction than the comprehensive education revolution that was embraced just 10 years ago.

 While some Higher Ed leaders are adapting to these changes and are focused on playing a role in advancing the skill development process, most boards and administrators are not evolving – many traditional institutions are trying to continue to be what they were before the technology revolution started.
 This will not work unless you are one of the “elites,” e.g., your name starts with Harvard, Berkeley, or the like.

 While a liberal education does offer significant benefits, a significant portion of the population believes that they can make just as much money or more by doing coding.
 This group understands that a liberal education is not necessary for what they want to do.

 Higher education leaders can no longer ignore the fact that earning a living wage in the current technological environment requires specific skills that often are not part of the current curriculum.
 This gap impacts potential student attitudes about education because, rightly or wrongly, they believe they do not need to earn a degree to have the lifestyle they desire (or deserve).